Jay Chandrasekhar: Early life and education

-Chandrasekhar was born in Chicago to parents who lived in the adjacent suburb of Oak Park, Illinois.
-Both his father, Arcot Jambulingam "AJ" Chandrasekhar, and his mother, Hema Chandrasekhar, are physicians of Tamil origin and are originally from Chennai, Tamil Nadu, India.
-The hospital where he was born, old Cook County Hospital, was where his parents worked.
-Chandrasekhar has an older sister as well as a younger sister named Sandhya Chandrasekhar, who are both lawyers.

-Chandrasekhar lived in Oak Park until his family moved farther west from Chicago to the suburb of Hinsdale.
-He graduated from the boarding high school Lake Forest Academy.
-He graduated from Colgate University with a major in European history and a minor in philosophy.
-During college he spent a semester at Chicago's Loyola University.
+Chandrasekhar was born at Cook County Hospital in Chicago, Illinois.
+His parents are physicians of Tamil origin originally from Chennai, India.
+Chandrasekhar grew up in Hinsdale, Illinois, and attended high school at the Lake Forest Academy.
+After attending Loyola University for a semester, he graduated from Colgate University with a major in European history and a minor in philosophy.

 Career

 Broken Lizard comedy troupe

 Chandrasekhar formed Broken Lizard with former members of comedy troupe Charred Goosebeak and Beta Theta Pi, people he met during college at Colgate University.
 Chandrasekhar said he found his path to comedy after acting in high school and college.
 He did some open mic standup comedy work in Chicago and founded a sketch group called "Charred Goose Beak" at college.
 After moving to New York, the group was renamed Broken Lizard.

 Chandrasekhar began making shorts featuring the troupe, then made the self-funded movie Puddle Cruiser in 1996.
 The film made it into the Sundance Film Festival in 1997.
 Then in 2001, they made Super Troopers as an independent movie, which Harvey Weinstein helped to develop at Miramax Films, but did not end up distributing.